Comparing LLM Tokenizers Side by Side

 Seeing the boundaries

 Older tokenizers split fibonacci into more pieces.
 Newer ones often keep common programming identifiers whole or split them into larger chunks.
-Punctuation handling differs too.
-Things like (n-1) might be three tokens or five, depending on the encoding.
+Punctuation handling differs too. (n-1) might be three tokens or five, depending on the encoding.

 Why these differences exist

-r50k_base has 50,257 tokens.
-It was trained for GPT-3, mostly on English web text. p50k_base kept a similar size but was retrained with more code in the mix, which is why Codex used it. cl100k_base jumped to 100,256 tokens, trained on a broader multilingual and code-heavy corpus. o200k_base doubled again to 200,000 tokens for GPT-4o.
+r50k_base has 50,257 tokens, trained for GPT-3 on mostly English web text. p50k_base was retrained with more code for Codex. cl100k_base jumped to 100,256 tokens on a broader multilingual and code-heavy corpus. o200k_base doubled again to 200,000 tokens for GPT-4o.

 Try it